Hanaffi/Show-Me-The-Data-Structure/Explanation 1.md

 ﻿# LRU Cache

-For this problem, I have used `Dictionary` from .
-After instantiating class with max capacity, we can use `set()` method to set cache and assign value at specific keys.
+For this problem, I have used `Dictionary` .
+To keep track of the order of the values I have created a queue with the help of python deque, which allows constant time popleft().

 ***Time** Complexity:*
 All operations are O(1)
 ***Space** Complexity:*
-O(n)
+O(n) , Where n is the capacity